Freezing Nuts and Seeds:

 Thaw or Reheat Nuts

 You don’t have to thaw nuts but if you’re eating them as is, such as on

 top of ice cream or in a trail mix you might want to let them get to

 For cooking or baking use nuts from frozen.
 A quick way to reheat nuts is to roast them slightly in a pan or in the oven.

 How Long Can You Freeze Nuts?

-I don’t recommend buying or keeping more of anything, including nuts, than you can use in one year.
+Most sources say six months, but many people keep nuts at room temperature that long.
+I don’t recommend buying or freezing more of anything, including nuts, than you can use in one year.
 Why waste the space?
 If you want to buy a huge portion see if a friend or family member wants to split it with you.

 Will previously frozen raw nuts and seeds still sprout later?

 Yes, they will and that means they are still considered raw for people eating only a raw diet.

 Explore More!
 Most Visited Pages Include: